PerziThomas/DA_Perzi_Ambrosch/source/DA.md

 #### Non-editable geofences
 Circle geofences and road geofences cannot be edited, since changing individual points would be useless for these cases.

-To achieve this, all geofences are given a boolean property _isNotEditable_, which is set to true in the backend for geofences created via the circle or road endpoints.
+To achieve this, all geofences are given a Boolean property _isNotEditable_, which is set to true in the backend for geofences created via the circle or road endpoints.

-This property is then used to seperate all editable from all non-editable geofences, and render only those that can be edited inside the edit-_FeatureGroup_ of the map.
+This property is then used to separate all editable from all non-editable geofences, and render only those that can be edited inside the edit-_FeatureGroup_ of the map.

 ```jsx
 <MapContainer ... >